I have studied:

 The Persian manuscripts made of découpage or Qāt’i, from 1490 to 1550 (techniques, materials and definition of calligraphy as a devotion act).

-The Indian drawings from the Pahari and Rajasthan regions (production, purpose and significance).
+The Rajput drawings from the Pahari and Rajasthan regions (production, purpose and significance).

 An Iranian Talismanic scroll dated 15th century in collaboration with Mounia Chekhab, curator at the Museum of Islamic Art, Qatar et David Roxburgh, Professor at Harvard University.